 After everything was prepared and I had done a dry test fit it was time to get out the glue and clamps.

 - Clamps with plastic pads mean you won't need to juggle scraps of wood to protect the MDF.

 - Get more clamps than you think you'll ever need - you'll need them!

 - Quick release clamps such as Irwin Quick Grips are perfect.

 Work in manageable stages rather than all-at-once.

-Using masking tape I masked the front and back panels where they would be in contact with the sides and shelves so I they would not get stuck.
-I then glued the top and shelves to the sides forming a "ladder".
-I put the front and back in place and clamped everything.
-The next day I glued and clamped the back panel using the masked front panel to ensure everything was aligned.
+For step 1 I masked the front and back panels where they would be in contact with the sides and braces so they would not get stuck.
+I then glued the top and braces to the sides forming a "ladder".
+I put the front and back in place without any glue and clamped everything.
+The next day I glued and clamped the back panel again using the masked front panel to ensure everything was aligned.

 Step 4: Cabinet Veneering

 After looking at a lot of options I found what turned out to be a fantastic product; iron-on wood veneer.
 No messing with contact cement or heating glue.
 I used American Walnut.
 It went on brilliantly.
 I started with the least important surface - the back.
 I glued a short edge and let it set as an anchor point then worked my way long ways down the board.
 Once the back edges were trimmed I veneered the sides, trimmed them and finally completed the tops.
 I borrowed a router and trim bit for the edges.
 It is by far the most reliable way to get a clean edge without splitting the veneer or causing it to lift.
 Make sure you test first to ensure no unexpected results!
 I found the bit was rubbing the sides so I added the blue masking tape to prevent it from marking them.